 A: Yes.
 The law allows “electronic agents” to form contracts.
 An “electronic agent” is “a computer program or an electronic or other automated means used independently to initiate an action or respond to electronic records or performances in whole or in part without review or action by an individual at the time of the action or response.”
 Electronic agents do not normally contact each other and enter into contracts.
 In reality, real people enter into contracts to permit automation of certain routine transactions.
 Nonetheless, it is perfectly legal to program a computer to search for various items on the Internet and purchase them at the lowest price it can find, using a credit or debit card, without any human being involved once the program has started running.
 If you have the right software, therefore, your computer can indeed sign contracts on your behalf.

-Q: Is there any type of contract that cannot be signed electronically?
+Q: What types of documents cannot be signed electronically?

-A: Yes.
-E-SIGN does have some limits.
-It applies only to commercial transactions.
-It does not apply to wills and trusts; family law matters such as marriages, adoptions or divorces; court documents; or notices of termination such as evictions, utility cutoffs, product recalls and insurance cancellations.
+A: Since E-SIGN and its state counterparts are intended to be used for commercial transactions, many types of documents—mostly legal and governmental type documents—are not covered.
+For example, wills and trusts must be signed manually.
+Also, family law matters such as marriages, adoptions or divorces; court documents; or notices of termination such as evictions, utility cutoffs, and insurance cancellations generally must involve paper documents.
 Although E-SIGN applies to the Uniform Commercial Code provisions for contracts and sales, and for written waivers, it does not apply to commercial paper, bank deposits and collections, letters of credit, warehouse receipts, investment securities or transactions involving a security interest.

-While E-SIGN has made it easier to conduct business and enter into agreements online, when you’re on the phone or online, you now need to pay special attention to what buttons you push.
+While electronic signature laws have made it easier to conduct business and enter into agreements online, when you’re online or on the phone, you need to pay special attention to what buttons you push.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by attorney Robert L. Ellis, a partner at Hennis, White & Ellis, LLP, in Columbus.
+It was prepared by attorney Robert L. Ellis, a partner at Hennis, Rothstein & Ellis, LLP, in Columbus.